 Mergers and Acquisitions

-To that end, eyeing up BlackBerry customers, in 2014 it bought NitroDesk, which makes a third-party email app, TouchDown, that allows businesses to set email security policies like authentication, encryption and copy/paste restrictions.
+Previously, in 2014, it bought NitroDesk, which makes a third-party email app, TouchDown, that allows businesses to set email security policies like authentication, encryption and copy/paste restrictions.